cristicismas/gdscript-lsp/README.md

 1. Clone the repo.

-2. Compile the project with `cargo build`.
+2. Compile the project with `cargo build --release`.

 3. In your neovim config directory, add the following structure: